strongloop/strong-supervisor/README.md

   - The string "off" to run unclustered, in which case the app will *NOT* be supervisable or controllable, but will be monitored.

-Clustering defaults to off unless `NODE_ENV` is production, in which case it defaults to CPUs.
+Clustering defaults to off unless `NODE_ENV` is "production", in which case it defaults to "CPUs".
 ```

 ### slc runctl